 A member of Sewanee’s lacrosse team, Janie flat-out loves to run.
 She hails from Nashville, Tennessee.
 Having originally ventured to Los Angeles to serve as an intern at ESLA, she is very excited to continue her work at the school.

-Emily Nuckols is Lead Development Officer.
-She is a born-and-raised Angeleno and holds a BA in History from the University of California, Los Angeles.
+Emily Nuckols is Development and Community Engagement Officer.
+She is a born-and-raised Angeleno and holds a BA in History from the University of California, Los Angeles, where she studied the effects of cultural institutions on the creation of a Los Angeles identity during the 1960s.

 Prior to ESLA, she worked in sales for the Los Angeles Dodgers.

-She currently resides in Santa Monica (yes, the West Side) and enjoys spending her time going to local museums, the opera, and the newest taco spots in town.
+She currently resides in Santa Monica (yes, the West Side) and enjoys spending her time going to local museums, the opera, and of course, Dodger games.

 Jamie Douglass is Head of the Mathematics Department.
 He attended St. Paul’s School in Concord, New Hampshire, graduating with Distinction in Music and English.
 In 1999, Jamie graduated from the Honors Division at Indiana University, Bloomington, earning a BS in Psychology with concentrations in Chemistry and Music.
 While still an undergraduate, Jamie participated in leading-edge lab work at IU’s Department of Psychology, including neurobiology of memory investigations with Dr. Joseph Farley, and research in infant cognition with Dr. Kelly Mix.
 He also had his first experiences as a tutor during this period, coaching fellow students in biology, music theory, and other subjects.